mitranim/gow/readme.md

 gow -e=go,mod,html run .
 ```

-This restarts your entire app on change to any `.html` file in the current directory.
+This restarts your entire app on change to any `.html` file in the current directory or sub-directories.
 Beware: if the app also generates files with the same extensions, this could cause an infinite restart loop.
 Ignore any output directories with `-i`:

 ```sh
 gow -e=go,mod,html -i=target run .